How-to: Persist Scheduler Jobs

 In case your Kubernetes deployment does not have a default storage class or you are configuring a production cluster, defining a storage class is required.

 A persistent volume is backed by a real disk that is provided by the hosted Cloud Provider or Kubernetes infrastructure platform.
 Disk size is determined by how many jobs are expected to be persisted at once; however, 64Gb should be more than sufficient for most production scenarios.
-Some Kubernetes providers recommend using a CSI driver to provision the underlying disks.
-Below are a list of useful links to the relevant documentation for creating a persistent disk for the major cloud providers:

 Once the storage class is available, you can install Dapr using the following command, with Scheduler configured to use the storage class (replace my-storage-class with the name of the storage class):